QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * the core installation doesn't provide

-* is painful to install one piece at a time
+* is painful to install one piece at a time.

-Hence the best approach for our purposes is to install a free Python distribution that contains
+Hence the best approach for our purposes is to install a Python distribution that contains

 #. the core Python language **and**

-#. the most popular scientific libraries
+#. compatible versions of the most popular scientific libraries.

 The best such distribution is `Anaconda <https://www.anaconda.com/what-is-anaconda/>`__.